 We train and exercise for other types of risk too.
 This helps us adapt to an ever changing environment, whether that be locally, nationally or internationally to keep our teams safe and excel in a crisis.
-In 2024 we will move into our new Training and Development Academy, which as well as providing the best of facilities for our own staff, will allow us to offer exceptional training opportunities to other organisations based in the UK and internationally.
+Our new Training and Development Academy, provides the best of facilities for our own staff and allow us to offer exceptional training opportunities to other organisations based in the UK and internationally.